Tutorial

 Phoenix LiveView and Invalid CSRF token

-This post was updated 01 May - 2020
+This post was updated 27 Mar

 One issue that is common to run into is a CSRF error when posting some sort of form rendered with LiveView.
 The issue is that a LiveView component is mounted twice.
 First time when the component is rendered by the initial request.
 Then it has the correct CSRF token.
-Next time, when it connect to the socket, it get the wrong CSRF token.
-Or at least wrong in the sense that it doesn't match the one in the page header.
+Next time, when it connects to the socket, it gets the wrong CSRF token.
+Or at least wrong in the sense that it doesn’t match the one in the page header.

 STEP 1